 From far away Biringan City, Teresa’s neighbors had gathered inside her scant living room to watch the Senate investigation on live TV.
 She had earlier told them she recognized Vice Mayor Junie Justicador and whose mention of the melee at the Lacson Underpass that led to his father’s death had brought her reminiscing of a trying life of years ago.
-When Junie mentioned Boy Deo’s name and unexpectedly called to testify, her heart jumped.
+When Junie mentioned Boy Deo’s name, her heart jumped.
 Boy Deo was unexpectedly called to testify, her heart jumped.
-Before she saw him beside Junie, she thought she also saw him at the One Nation Workshop, but she remained unsure of Boy Deo’s identity until Junie mentioned his name.
+Even before she saw him beside Junie, she thought she also saw him at the One Nation Workshop, but she remained unsure of Boy Deo’s identity until Junie mentioned his name.

 Teresa thought there was nothing else that Boy Deo could do to surprise her.
 But his expose on her sister Waday reminded her of how often she underestimated his resourcefulness.
-She remembered she mentioned to Katalina about seeing Waday at the Correctional before she left Novaliches for Biringan a week after Luzie’s death.
+She remembered she told Katalina about seeing Waday at the Correctional before she left Novaliches for Biringan a week after Luzie’s death.
 Beyond that, there was nothing else by which Boy Deo could be familiar with Waday’s case.

 IT LOOKED LIKE city hall was having a fiesta.
 Banners—propelled to exuberance by occasional breezes from the Manila Bay—hanged from its windows, extolling the Vice Mayor and his Executive Assistant, Boy Deo.
 Confetti droped from nearby buildings.
 Music bands played live music at the quadrangle.
 Giant caterers and fast-food outlets offered free food and refreshment for city government employees and their guests.